TheLancashireman/Joat/README.md

 # Joat - Jack-of-all-trades

-# UNDER CONSTRUCTION

 Jack-of-all-trades is a little development tool with several useful features.
 It is based on an arduino nano and uses a 2x16 character display.

+# UNDER CONSTRUCTION

+Current status:
+* frequency meter: working
+* capacitance meter: working not accurate for values < 1nF
+* AVR programmer s/w might be working but Vcc supply to AVR is too low

 ## Features

 * frequency meter
 * capacitance meter
+* AVR programmer (SPI)

 Planned:
-* programming AVR microcontrollers using the serial/SPI technique.
 * resetting the fuses and erasing AVR microcontrollers using the HVP technique.
 * inductance meter
 * anything else I can think of that will fit in the flash